jsfiddle/togetherjs/site/docs/index.md

     When a person starts a session, usually a window will pop open with the invite link so they can send it to someone.
 If this is true then that window doesn't automatically pop open (but it is still available).

 `TogetherJSConfig_inviteFromRoom`:
-    This adds the ability from the profile menu to invite people who are hanging out in another room (using TowTruck).
+    This adds the ability from the profile menu to invite people who are hanging out in another room (using TogetherJS).
 This is kind of (but not exactly) how the "Get Help" button works on this site.
 This is still an experimental feature.

 There are additional hooks you can configure, which are described in [Extending TogetherJS](#extending-togetherjs).